The S in ESG: How to Communicate Social Impact

-Welcome to the second part of our three-blog series on ESG and communicating sustainability through content marketing, this time we will focus on the S in ESG - Social.
+Welcome to the second part of our three-blog series on ESG and communicating sustainability through content marketing.
+This time, we will focus on the S in ESG – Social.

 What is ESG?